home-assistant/home-assistant.io/source/_ecosystem/hadashboard/reboot.markdown

 footer: true
 ---

 To run Dashing and `hapush` at reboot, I have provided sample init scripts in the `./init` directory.
-These have been tested on a Raspberry PI - your mileage may vary on other systems.
+These have been tested on a Raspberry Pi - your mileage may vary on other systems.

-Instructions for automaticaly starting a docker install can be found (here)[https://docs.docker.com/engine/admin/host_integration/].
+Instructions for automatically starting a docker install can be found [here](https://docs.docker.com/engine/admin/host_integration/).

 For docker you may also want to use docker-compose - there is a sample compose file in the `./init` directory.